Universal Life Insurance: How It Works, Types & Pros and Cons

 Traditional Universal Life Insurance

-Traditional universal life credits cash value at a fixed interest rate declared by the insurer, typically with a guaranteed minimum of 1-3%.
+Traditional universal life credits cash value at a fixed interest rate declared by the insurer, typically with a guaranteed minimum of 1 to 3%.
 This provides predictable growth with lower risk than market-linked options.

 Pros